Sho670/Sho670/README.md

 ## 💭 Quote I Live By

-> "Consistency beats motivation."
+> "Consistency beats motivation." | "Every Day is Day One."

 ---

 ## 🎯 Current Focus

-Improving my skills one commit at a time
+Improving my skills one commit at a time !!!